HappyRouting: Learning Emotion-Aware Route Trajectories for Scalable In-The-Wild Navigation: Simulation Study

 \subsection{Route Time Analysis}

-We anticipated that taking the happy route would increase the travel time.
-Figure~\ref{fig:divergence_travel_times_happy_route} shows the relationship of the navigation mode on travel times.
-Using linear regression, we \chreplaced[id=1AC]{found}{find} that a one-minute increase in fastest routing requires on average 1.25 minutes (75 sec.) more time to drive using happy routing.
+We anticipated that taking the happy route would increase the travel time. ~\autoref{fig:divergence_travel_times_happy_route} shows the relationship of the navigation mode on travel times using $\lambda=20$.
+Using linear regression, we \chreplaced[id=1AC]{found}{find} that a one-minute increase in fastest routing requires in average 1.26 minutes (75.6 sec.) more time to drive using happy routing.
 Only $9\%$ of the start-end coordinates \chreplaced[id=1AC]{resulted}{result} in a situation where the happy route is identical to the fastest route ($overlap = 100\%$).
-The time difference can be substantial in individual cases, therefore, we stress a transparent time forecast when recommending happy routes to drivers.
-We conclude that the factor $\lambda$ should rather be regarded as an internal technical parameter (see the influence of $\lambda$ in Figure~\ref{fig:lambda}) instead of a user-adjustable parameter.
-Higher $\lambda$ results in increased average travel time and therefore cause longer travel times.
-Therefore, $\lambda$ can be adjusted dynamically to suit the societal driving context.
+The time difference can be substantial in individual cases.
+Therefore, we stress a transparent time forecast when recommending happy routes to drivers.
+We conclude that the factor $\lambda$ should rather be regarded as an internal technical parameter (see the influence of $\lambda$ in~\autoref{fig:lambda}) instead of a user-adjustable parameter.
+Higher $\lambda$ results in increased average travel time and, therefore, causes longer travel times.
+Hence, $\lambda$ can be adjusted dynamically to suit the societal driving context.